-As children, basically everything we do is new.
-We are constantly learning new skills, and aren’t surprised when we encounter something we do not know.
-When you’re an adult, you tend to stick with what you know.
-Unless required, it’s just easier to go along with what you’re good at because the risk of failure is low.
+Unless required, it’s easier to go along with what you’re good at because the risk of failure is low.

 Create a “Bucket List”…of Sorts

-By creating more realistic and time-sensitive lists, you’re much more likely to accomplish these new things you’d like to do, and will inevitably bring change to your life.
+By creating more realistic and time-sensitive lists, you’re much more likely to accomplish these new things you’d like to do, which will inevitably bring change to your life.

 Make a New Friend